mamadaliev/spring-boot-postgres-vue-docker/README.md

 # spring-boot-docker-samples

+## Stack
+- Spring Boot
+- Docker
+- Maven

 ## Installation
-Change directory path to project directory with `cd`, build services and run in containers with run the `start.sh`.
+To change directory path to project directory with `cd` and to build services and run in containers with run the `start.sh`.
 ```bash
 $ cd project-name
 $ ./start.sh